-Jumpstart members have the unique opportunity to inspire young children to learn, serve in a local community, collaborate with others on a team, and build professional skills.
-All members receive high quality training to help them implement Jumpstart’s outcome-based program, promote children’s school success, and build family engagement.
+Jumpstart AmeriCorps members have the unique opportunity to inspire young children to learn, serve in a local community, collaborate with others on a team, and build professional skills.
+All Jumpstart AmeriCorps members receive high quality training to help them implement Jumpstart’s outcome-based program, promote children’s school success, and build family engagement.
 This position serves vulnerable populations, i.e. preschool children.

 JUMPSTART MEMBER RESPONSIBILITIES

-Jumpstart members complete an intensive commitment and make a substantial impact in the life of young children.
-During the school year, members serve 300 hours, 8-12 hours per week by fulfilling the following responsibilities:
+AmeriCorps members complete an intensive commitment and make a substantial impact in the life of young children.
+During the school year, AmeriCorps members serve 300 hours, 8-12 hours per week by fulfilling the following responsibilities in two main settings:

 - Able to verbally communicate with peers, Jumpstart staff, children, children’s families and classroom teachers, both in person and over virtual settings.

 - Able to arrange their own transportation to service site in a timely and reliable fashion for any in person service activities.

 In the classroom (in person or virtual)

 - Able to interact with preschool-age children at their level and potentially with their families/teachers in a classroom or virtual setting with high activity and noise levels and other varying environmental conditions.
 Interaction includes being able to move around the classroom or virtual setting to participate in various activities with the children and families/teachers.